rutger-hertoghe/GPP_ResearchProject/README.md

 I do believe this manner of investigation worthwhile.
 Knowledge of algorithms and ideas in one field might unexpectedly transfer to solve issues in another field.
 Navigation meshes themselves are a good example of an idea transferring, as it originated in the field of robotics<sup>1</sup>, to be translated and popularized in game AI’s at the turn of the millennium<sup>2</sup>.

 #### What is a Navigation Mesh?
 **A navigation mesh (or NavMesh, as the cool kids say it) is a collection of two-dimensional polygons, which define areas of the map traversable by (AI) agents<sup>3</sup>**.
 A pathfinding algorithm, such as A* can then be used to traverse said mesh.
 NavMeshes can be created manually or automatically, or through a combination of both.
 Most commonly, NavMeshes are static and immutable, which in plain English means that the NavMesh doesn't change during runtime.
-Dynamic NavMeshes also exist, but are harder to implement and NavMesh recalculation might be costly, depending on the manner of implementation<sup>4</sup>. **For this project I solely be focused on static NavMeshes.**
+Dynamic NavMeshes also exist, but are harder to implement and NavMesh recalculation might be costly, depending on the manner of implementation<sup>4</sup>. **For this project I solely focused on static NavMeshes.**

 ## 2D NavMesh: Design & Implementation
 #### Polygon Expansion